samupino/bestmessina-website/CONTRIBUTING.md

 ## Structure of the repository

-The home page is in `/src/pages/index.js`.
-It's the most complex one because it contains many graphical elements.
+The home page is in `src/pages/index.js` (where `src/pages/` is the folder path and `index.js` is the file name).
+It is written in Javascript and it's the most complex one because it contains many graphical elements.
 The other pages are simpler.

-The other pages are inside `/src/pages/`.
-They are written in [MarkDown](https://www.html.it/articoli/markdown-guida-al-linguaggio/), it's a simple way to define titles, images, lists, and other stuff.
+The other pages are inside the folder `src/pages/`.
+They are written in [MarkDown](https://joplinapp.org/help/apps/markdown/), it's a simple way to define titles, images, lists, and other stuff.

-The top "navbar", the bottom "footer", and other components that are visible in every website page are defined inside the file `/docusaurus.config.js`
+The top "navbar", the bottom "footer", and other components that are visible in every website page are defined inside the file `docusaurus.config.js` (do not confuse it with the `.docusaurus` folder, please ignore that folder).

 The default language for the website is English, so the above folders contain the English versions of the pages.
-The website is available also in Italian, and the italian pages are in `/i18n/it/`.
+The website is available also in Italian, and the italian pages are in the folder `i18n/it/`.

+For example, if you want to add a new page to the navbar, you will need to:
+1. Create a new Markdown file inside the folder `src/pages`.
+2. Write the content of the page in English (title, text, images, and so on).
+3. Add the item for the new page in the navbar section inside the file `docusaurus.config.js`.
+4. Admire the new page in the local version of the website (see the paragraph on [running the website locally](#run-the-website-locally)).
+5. Add the Italian translation for the navbar item in `i18n/it/code.json` and the page in `i18n/it/docusaurus-plugin-content-pages/`.
+6. Admire the Italian translation in the local version of the website (you will need to run the specific terminal command for Italian).

 ## How to make changes